-ENGL 2330 - Introduction to World Masterpieces (3)
+ENGL 2330 - Classical Influences (3)

 This course is a historical survey introducing the literary and religious masterworks of great world civilizations.
 The course envisions cultural heritage on a world scale; the readings demonstrate that texts, in a variety of genres, come about through conquest, trade, discovery, the spread of faith and learning, and the crossing of global boundaries.
 Prerequisites: ENGL 1321 and 1322.